Ken Andrews: Career

 The members of Failure and Tool have been friends since the early 1990s; the two bands toured together repeatedly, and some members collaborated occasionally.
 Andrews is often credited for directing the music video for Tool's "Hush", but this is incorrect.
 He did, however, edit the video for their later single "Prison Sex".
 Andrews is also mistakenly credited with involvement in the post-grunge arena-rock band Neon Steam Dreams; that Andrews is a different musician by the same name.
 In May 2014, the Cinquanta concert with Tool, A Perfect Circle and Failure was held as a 50th Birthday Celebration for Maynard James Keenan, who asked for the band to reunite for that concert.
 Keenan stated, "This was the perfect opportunity to tick off one of my bucket list items in the form of a Failure reunion.
 What better birthday present could one ever hope for?"
 Failure, however, performed their first reunion show at the El Rey Theater on February 13, 2014, before the event.

 He was featured on an episode of WIRED Science discussing the pros and cons of digital vs. analog recording.
 Andrews argued that more can be done (with greater ease) with digital while Steve Albini argued that he can accomplish just as much with analog.

-On the 28th October 2020, Andrews released a five song EP entitled What's Coming.
+On the October 28, 2020, Andrews released a five song EP entitled What's Coming.
 This was his first release of new solo work since 2007's Secrets of the Lost Satellite.
-Single track “Sword and Shield” has a music video directed by Andrews, which stars David Dastmalchian.
+Single track "Sword and Shield" has a music video directed by Andrews, which stars David Dastmalchian.
 This video is intended as a criticism of U.S. President Donald Trump, opening with a shot of a MAGA drum kit, with Dastmalchian lip syncing to the song dressed as Trump.
 Andrews himself stated that this was the very first overtly political song he had ever written.

+On February 5, 2025, Andrews joined Hayley Williams on stage at "G*VE A F*CK LA", her benefit concert to raise funds for L.A. area victims of wildfires.
+For his segment of the performance, he performed vocals and acoustic guitar on Failure's "Daylight" and acoustic guitar for a cover of Björk's "All Is Full of Love".